 More information is available in the Signage Policy 2018.

-Here is a summary of the rules for Election 2019.
+Here is a summary of the rules for Election Signage.

 What counts as an election sign?

-Any sign that encourages people to vote for a candidate in the local government elections.
+Any sign that encourages people to vote for a candidate in an election.

 Election signs must: